baisong/orenrobinson.com/index.md

 I studied computer science in college.
 That's when fellow students challenged me to confront patriarchy and white supremacy.
 That's also when I lived in China for 2 years, immersed in a second language as a white US citizen studying and working in Shanghai, rural Sichuan, and Beijing.

-For the past 10 years, I've helped groups design and build websites, web apps, logos and illustration, graphics projects and digital communications for community-building and systems change work.
+For the past 10 years, I've worked with groups to design and build websites, web apps, logos and illustration, graphics projects and digital communications for community-building and systems change work.
 Over these years, I have developed tech practices for:
 - participatory design & collective ownership,
 - working myself out of a job, and
 - being hella cheap (and/or contributing volunteer tech work as an active member or supporter of a grassroots group, cooperative, open source project, nonprofit, political campaign or mutual aid network)

-These days I'm making free tech activism resources and tools and hold free social justice tech office hours at [Include People](https://www.includepeople.com/), a collaboration space which you can [follow and support on Patreon](https://www.patreon.com/includepeople).
+These days I make free social justice tech resources and tools and hold free social justice tech office hours through [Include People](https://www.includepeople.com/), a collaboration space which you can [follow and support on Patreon](https://www.patreon.com/includepeople).

-I also volunteer organize with [Jewish Voice for Peace San Diego chapter](https://www.jvpsandiego.org/), serve as a board member of [Espacio Migrante](https://www.espaciomigrante.org/), and serve as a core team member of [Showing Up for Racial Justice (SURJ) San Diego chapter](http://linktr.ee/surjsandiego).
+I also volunteer with [Jewish Voice for Peace San Diego chapter](https://www.jvpsandiego.org/) and [Espacio Migrante](https://www.espaciomigrante.org/).

 [One-Page Resume (PDF)](https://github.com/baisong/orenrobinson.com/raw/master/Oren-Robinson-Resume.pdf)